robusta-dev/robusta/docs/configuration/sinks/webex.rst

 Webex
 #################

-Robusta can report issues and events in your cluster to Webex.
+Robusta can report issues and events in your Kubernetes cluster to Webex.

 .. image:: /images/webex_sink/webex_sink_example.png
   :width: 1000